-- I am NOT a short order chef.
+- I am NOT a short-order chef.
 I will not make 4 different meals.
 However, there are some exceptions.
 I will cook one person’s carrots and leave one person’s raw.
-I blend diced tomatoes before making my soups for my kids sake.
-I will let one person have salsa on the side and one have yogurt to dip, or top their burgers/sandwiches any way they like.
+I blend diced tomatoes before making my soups for my kids’ sake.
+I will let one person have salsa on the side and one has yogurt to dip or top their burgers/sandwiches any way they like.
 But the bottom line is that my kids (and my husband) eat what I cook.

 - Your child will ultimately learn from you.

 - I eat with my children and I don’t have a stash of junk food that is just mine.
 What is in the house is fair game for everyone (with the exception of my husband’s ice cream–he is loyal to one brand and the kids and I have to eat a different kind.
 But if I have it for him, I have some for us as well.)

 - If you want your child to try new things, you need to try them too.
 We joke at our house because my kids are now more adventurous than their father as eaters, but he still tries everything–that took a firm talk from me, if I am being honest 🙂

 How do I personally know that these tips work?
 Well, I have had experience.

 My son was declared the PICKIEST of eaters by occupational therapists and doctors at the age of two.
 He was placed into therapy for eating because he literally would starve himself rather than try new food.
 The ONLY thing he ate was oatmeal, broccoli, yogurt, and applesauce.
 Yes, they were healthy items, but I would have been ecstatic if he tried a cookie.
 But he did NOT, for years.